greiginsydney/Intervalometerator/SHOPPINGLIST.md

 ## Power

 #### 12V Sealed Lead-Acid Battery
 Careful with this one.
-The battery we went with only *just* fits inside the Pelican case.
+The 12V 2.2Ah SLA battery we went with only *just* fits inside the Pelican case.

-12V 2.2Ah SLA Battery

 - <a href="https://www.jaycar.com.au/12v-2-2ah-sla-battery/p/SB2482" target="_blank">Jaycar Electronics (AU)</a>